Prepare For The Worst, Hope For The Best

 Living in the Mid Atlantic means we've had more than our share of hurricane encounters.
 Most were nothing more than a reason to throw a hurricane party.
 But a few deserved more attention and preparation.
 Over the years, we've lost dozens of trees.
 Had minor flooding and kayaked through the front yard afterward.
 We've gone without power for almost two weeks.
 And have been unable to leave our home for days because of downed trees on primary roads.
 And it seems like recently there have been a lot more tornado warnings, whereas ten years ago there were none.

 FEMA recommends that you be prepared to fend for yourself for 3-4 days following a disaster if you shelter in place.
 If you've paid attention to the aftermath of the 2017 hurricane season, you'll know you'll need to prepare for much longer.
 If you've lost power, most likely so did the grocery stores, gas stations, pump stations, etc. If there are downed trees in roadways, emergency services can't reach you; worse yet, communication towers may also be down.
+You may have to take care of a medical emergency alone.
 After we went without power for almost two weeks, we made two weeks our baseline for preparedness.
 We've fine-tuned how we prepare for a hurricane (which includes other disaster scenarios as well) and have made some small changes that benefit those preparations.

 Around The House